Specnote

 Where people often get stuck

-• It won't connect.
+• My AI won't connect.
 If you're using browser authentication, re-authenticate by clicking "Allow" again in your AI tool.
 If you're using a token, check that it hasn't been revoked in My Page, and issue a fresh one if needed.

 • Sync is too slow.
-The first sync genuinely takes 30–60 seconds.
+The first send genuinely takes 30–60 seconds.
 If it stays slow after that, check whether you're sending an unusually large number of files.
-Normally, from the second sync onward only the changed parts are sent, finishing in 5–10 seconds.
+Normally, from the second send onward only the changed parts are sent, finishing in 5–10 seconds.

 For more, see the FAQ, or email support@specnote.io.